Do Home Prices Go Down in the Winter?

 Every year, after the boats come out of Lake Wallenpaupack and the dogs start refusing to go outside without their winter coats (just mine?), someone asks: do home prices go down in the winter?
 The short answer is no. The longer answer is still no, but here’s why.

 Real estate is not the seasonal aisle at Target, where leftover holiday candles suddenly go 70% off.
 A home is not seasonal merchandise, and the market does not run clearance sales just because the air now hurts your face.
-Ultimately, winter in the Poconos does not change the fundamentals that set home values.
+Winter in the Poconos does not change the fundamentals that set home values.

 Why prices do not drop just because it is cold